jundalisay/sp/content/en/social/economics/principles/part-4/chapter-05b.md

 According to Adam Smith, bonds in England started in 1697 under King William 3rd as a natural result of the invention of paper financial instruments such as bank notes and stocks.
 It was an alternative to non-perpetual loans which were called 'anticipations':

 {{< q a="Adam Smith" >}}
 Such improvident anticipations gave birth to the more ruinous practice of perpetual funding.
-This practice puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.<br><br> However, it raises more money than the old practice of anticipation.
+This practice puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.
+However, it raises more money than the old practice of anticipation.
 When men became familiar with funding, it became universally preferred to anticipation during great state exigencies.
 Relieving the present exigency is always the object of government.
 The future liberation of the public revenue they leave to the care of posterity.
 {{< /q >}}

 Governments like it a lot because it lets them borrow tons of money which they will never pay in full.